Home Donate New Search Gallery Reviews How-To Books Links Workshops About Contact

 B&H Photo - Video - Pro Audio

-The Fuji X100S is a newer version of the superb Fuji X100, which I bought back in 2011 and have used ever since as my primary camera when shooting family and candid photos in available light.
+The X100S is a newer version of the superb Fuji X100, which I bought back in 2011 and have used ever since as my primary camera when shooting family and candid photos in available light.
 No DSLR or LEICA can match the X100S' uncanny ability to match its built-in fill-flash to ambient light for natural results.
 The X100 also has better ability to pull great color, exposure and auto white balance out of any crazy lighting situation, and nail it all dead-on on the first shot with no twiddling, than any other camera I've used.

 The X100S is the same as the X100, which was already the world's best available-light camera, and adds more resolution to the electronic viewfinder, more pixels to the image sensor, faster electronics so everything works faster, a faster AF system and a stereo mic for you vidiots.
 The fast f/2 lens, is unchanged from the X100 — because it is already perfect.